 After 15 years of working in marketing and media, I finally wrote that book I’d been dreaming about.
 In fact, I started it when my newborn son was 6 weeks old.
 “Now that I’ve got all this free time, I can start writing that novel!”
 I thought.
 Clearly I had baby brain and wouldn’t know a good idea if it poked me in the eye.

 A few months later, after spending months writing when he was asleep and driving myself into the ground with exhaustion, I took a break from my book.
 It was a sexy comedy, and it’s hard to be funny when you’re exhausted and on the verge of tears all the time.

 Going back to the book, I’ll admit I was still exhausted, because I was back working full-time and my son wasn’t a great sleeper, but I was also determined to finish it and decided that I could survive on an average of four hours’ sleep a night for a few months.
-So, guided by the wisdom of two published authors, I discovered the ‘secret formula’ for finishing a book and got my first draft finished.
+So, guided by the wisdom of two published authors, and a mentor, I discovered the ‘secret formula’ for finishing a book and got my first draft finished.

 From there I went on a huge journey of editing, pitching agents, getting excited and then let down by said agents, self-publishing, publicity, author talks, photo shoots and more.
 If you google my novel ‘Sex, Lies, and Cruising‘, you’ll get an idea of what a crazy ride I had doing everything from morning television, to prime time FM radio, large metro newspapers, and magazines like Cosmopolitan (which was my #1 target publication to reach my audience).